DanielCrema/Auto-Mail-Multi-Target/readme.txt

 Auto-Mail Multi-Target
 Designed by programmer Daniel Crema

-This software sends e-mails automatically to multiple addresses It uses JSON objects to ensure security
+This software sends emails automatically to multiple addresses It uses JSON objects to ensure security

 How to use it:

+=> First of all, check if you have nodejs installed in your machine if so, you should install nodemailer through the terminal -> Through the terminal, input "npm init" and then input "npm install nodemailer"

+=> Now let's configure your email
 -> Create an archive named secrets.json
 -> Paste this form inside the archive secrets.json as follows: